 Your next question might be: what qualifications do I need in order to become a travel nurse?

-First of all, these jobs are about one hundred percent for RNs.
-It is rare if not impossible to find a travel opportunity for an LPN or a CNA.
+First of all, most travel nursing jobs require RNs.
+Travel opportunities for LPNs and CNAs are definitely more rare — but they do exist, and appear on NurseRecruiter.com as well.
 Furthermore, as a minimum qualification, you generally need at least one year under your belt, often in a hospital setting.
 That experience will stand you in good stead later.

 You also need to be licensed.
 You will have the most options if you are licensed under the Nursing Licensure Compact.
 Half of all of the United States are covered, so this license can take you from Maine to Montana.
 These states include Texas and much of the southwest and mid Atlantic regions.
 However, New York, Alaska, Hawaii, Florida, and California are not included at this time.
 Furthermore, you have to start off as a resident of one of the compact states.
 That is, you need to declare one of the 25 listed states as your primary residence.
 Although if you are licensed in a compact state, then your license automatically becomes a compact license so long as it is in good standing.